James L. Terry: 10th Mountain Division

 Lt.
 Gen. James L. Terry, commanding general, Third Army/ARCENT, addresses the local leadership, Third Army Soldiers, Families and civilians for the first time during a change of command ceremony on June 25, 2013.

 From 2009 to 2011, Terry was commander of the 10th Mountain Division (Light Infantry).
 In October 2010, the division headquarters was designated as Combined Joint Task Force – 10, responsible for the command and control of coalition military forces in RC-South, which encompasses five of Afghanistan's southern provinces.
 Terry assumed command of RC-South from outgoing commander Major General Nick Carter in November 2010.
 On 1 October 2011, command of RC-South was transferred to Major General James L. Huggins, the commanding general of the 82nd Airborne Division.

 V Corps

 On 3 August 2011, the Department of Defense announced the nomination of Terry to the rank of lieutenant general and for command of V Corps, United States Army Europe and Seventh Army.
 On 5 November 2011, Terry handed over command of the 10th Mountain Division to its new commander Major General Mark A. Milley.
-Terry assumed command of V Corps in Wiesbaden, Germany on 10 January 2012.
+Terry assumed command of V Corps in Wiesbaden, Germany on 10 January 2012, taking over from deputy commander and acting commander Ricky D. Gibbs, who continued to serve as Terry's deputy.
 In May 2012, V Corps deployed to Afghanistan to serve as the headquarters of the International Security Assistance Force Joint Command (IJC) for a period of one year.
 Terry continued to command V Corps while also serving as commander of IJC, and as deputy commander of United States Forces Afghanistan.
 Terry formally assumed command of IJC from Lieutenant General Curtis Scaparrotti on 12 June 2012.